Viral Video Shows A Border Collie Saving A Puppy Within Seconds Of Getting Hit By A Car

 The internet loves videos of dogs, particularly videos showing dogs going to incredible lengths to assist the people (and animals) in their lives.
-It’s no surprise that a recent video of a heroic border collie from Quebec, Canada quickly went viral shocking pet lovers from around the world.
-The video, which was posted on social media by the dogs owner, shows what could have been a very tragic situation prevented by this daring dog, according to The Animal Rescue Site.
+It’s no surprise that a recent video of a heroic border collie from Quebec, Canada quickly went viral, shocking pet lovers from around the world.
+The video, which was posted on social media by the dog’s owner, shows what could have been a very tragic situation prevented by this daring dog, according to The Animal Rescue Site.

-The video starts out joyfully with a man and a woman playing with their three dogs, a border collie, chihuahua puppy, and a labrador in their snow covered driveway.
+The video starts out joyfully with a man and a woman playing with their three dogs, a border collie, chihuahua puppy, and a labrador in their snow-covered driveway.
 At one point, the man steps out of the frame as the dogs continue to run and play.
 Meanwhile, the woman steps into her car as she begins to back out of the driveway.
 While the two other dogs are safely out of the way, she doesn’t notice the tiny chihuahua puppy slowly creeping its way into her path.
 The car draws narrowly close to the puppy when the border collie takes note of the dangerous situation just in time.
 The dog races into the path of the vehicle and snatches the puppy up in its mouth, quickly carrying him to safety.
-The fast-forwarded clip shows just how close the car got to dog, narrowly missing the tiny animal.
+The fast-forwarded clip shows just how close the car got to the dog, narrowly missing the tiny animal.

 This made my heart skip a beat https://t.co/hpQWF1MVZW